 Christ in the House of His Parents by John Everett Millais

 “Christ in the House of His Parents” by John Everett Milla depicts the Holy Family in Joseph’s carpentry workshop.
-The painting centres on the young Jesus who has cut his hand while assisting Joseph in his workshop.
+The painting centers on the young Jesus, who has cut his hand while assisting Joseph in his workshop.
 The composition has a plethora of symbolism representing the theological aspects of this religious subject.
 The most interesting aspect of this painting was how controversial it was when it was first exhibited.
-It received many negative reviews, because of its realistic depiction of a carpentry workshop, especially the dirt and wood shavings on the floor.
+It received many negative reviews because of its realistic depiction of a carpentry workshop, especially the dirt and wood shavings on the floor.

 “…so hideous in her ugliness.”